 3. Your information is your most valuable asset

 Information is essential in SaaS marketing.
 It’s remarkable how fundamental something is, yet how frequently it goes unnoticed.
-Consider some of your favorite blogs and information sites for a moment.
+Consider some of your favourite blogs and information sites for a moment.
 Do you aware that most of that information originates from either SaaS vendors or SaaS providers?
 That’s right, and it’s important to know about the Product Adoption Curve so that your services become improved and remain impeccable

 Consider yourself in words other than “marketing” if you are a B2B SaaS marketer.
 This will greatly improve the way you look at SaaS Marketing Strategy.
 Consider yourself an industry genius – someone who has and disseminates information.
 If you’re writing, tweeting, chatting, publishing, thinking, speaking, or performing your work in any other way, you should be spreading knowledge.
 The majority of SaaS is meant to provide information.
 As a result, the primary responsibility of the SaaS marketer should be to give information that leads to a source of further information – the SaaS product.